aquilesC/experimentor/docs/source/index.rst

 Installing
 ----------

-The code of this program is the repository that can be found at ``https://github.com/uetke/experimentor``.
-You may also check the website ``https://uetke.com`` for some updates and comments that may not enter into this documentation.
+The code of this program is the repository that can be found at https://github.com/aquilesC/experimentor.

 If you need further assistance with the installation of the code, please check :ref:`installing`